rachelxbb/EM-Algorithm/README.md

-# EM-Algorithm
+# Unsupervised Learning

 ## Task
-This project is to implement EM Algorithm (K-Means algorithm and GMM) for clustering 150 2D data points.
+This project is to implement Unsupervised Learning (K-Means algorithm and EM algorithm - GMM) for clustering 150 2D data points.
 It is written without existing packages.